 - Using Kubernetes and its huge ecosystem can improve your productivity as it can help manage containers in a very efficient and reliable manner.

-- Along with a proper learning of any Cloud technology like AWS, Azure, etc, Kubernetes can prove to be one of the most in demand skills needed in a Software Engineer of modern times.
+- Along with proper learning of any Cloud technology like AWS, Azure, etc, Kubernetes can prove to be one of the most in-demand skills needed in a Software Engineer of modern times.
 Having Kubernetes as a tool in your toolset can definitely help you land a good job at big Software Companies and Startups.

 - It helps to make our applications run in a more stable fashion and is probably cheaper than all other alternatives to it present in the market.

 Let us now take a look at some of the disadvantages of using Kubernetes:

 - Setting up Kubernetes can be a very complex task and using it is usually an overkill for simple applications.

 - The transition and usage of Kubernetes can be cumbersome and at times, very expensive also.

 - Without the usage of cloud technologies, the power of Kubernetes cannot be leveraged to the fullest capacity.